Desensitize and Counter-Condition Nail Trims

 Shaping & Cueing

 Another video courtesy of David Thatcher KPA-CTP of "Clicking at Curlys," shaping demonstrates how to build a behavior one step at a time.
-The video shows it is appropriate to click/treat any behavior that progresses toward your ultimate goal.
-It works great for teaching "go to mat."
-Once the dog offers the behavior consistently, you can begin adding a cue so you can request the behavior by name.

 To view more awesome training videos, check out the Canis Film Festival finalists.